texhex/OverlayMessageBox/README.md

 ## General ##

-Prerequisite: .NET Framework 4.5 or higher needs to be installed.
+Download the newest version from [Releases](https://github.com/texhex/OverlayMessageBox/releases/latest).
+It requires .NET Framework 4.5 or higher to be installed.

 OverlayMessageBox comes with two different executable: